NVIDIA/NeMo/docs/source/nlp/text_normalization/wfst/wfst_text_normalization.rst

 Installation
 ------------

-`nemo_text_processing` is automatically installed with `NeMo <https://github.com/NVIDIA/NeMo>`_.
-But it relies on `pynini` python library, which you need to install following below steps,
+If you have already installed `nemo_text_processing <https://github.com/NVIDIA/NeMo-text-processing>`_, it should have `pynini` python library.
+Otherwise install explicitly:

 .. code-block:: shell-session